amberhadermann/SNP_impact_FoldX/README.md

 The SNP\_impact\_FoldX.run script is a user-friendly on the command line tool that will help you run FoldX analyses in a high throughput manner to estimate the impact of a SNP on a protein structure.

-Throughout this guide we will guide you through every step needed to make sure your analyses run smoothly. ==Make sure to read everything before you start.==
+Throughout this guide we will guide you through every step needed to make sure your analyses run smoothly. **Make sure to read everything before you start.**

 #### 1. Installation
 This analysis requires a fully operating [FoldX5®](http://foldxsuite.crg.eu/products#foldx) script, installation and download instructions are available on their [website](http://foldxsuite.crg.eu).
 To make sure your FoldX(R) script works, run the following command line: `PATH/TO/YOUR/FOLDX/SCRIPT`